ImmiVisa Law Group for Your PERM Labor Certification

 Submitting Your Labor Certification Application

-An employer wishing to hire a foreign employee must file the ETA Form 9089 electronically or through the mail.
+An employer wishing to hire a foreign employee must file the ETA Form 9089 electronically or by mail.
 The application must clearly state the following:

 DOL examines the application to determine if it is complete and if the wage and requirements are met.
 DOL regulations specify that applications may be approved, denied, or audited.

-If an application is audited, the DOL is required to ask for a copy of the recruitment report and details of the recruitment process if an audit is conducted and may request for additional information or clarification if there is an issue with the PERM application.
+If an application is audited, the DOL must ask for a copy of the recruitment report and details of the recruitment process if an audit is conducted and may request additional information or clarification if there is an issue with the PERM application.
 The DOL may require a supervised recruitment process if the employer is not satisfied with the recruitment process.

 There are three steps to completing the process of obtaining permanent labor certification before intended employment.
 They are:

 - Submission of the labor certification application and supporting documentation